 Below you can read what our members are saying about iKörkort.nu.

-Some medications only affect you when you start taking them or after you have stopped, while others affect you with every dose.
-These effects vary from person to person.
-They may also be greatly enhanced when combined with alcohol, often even very small amounts.
+Some medications affect you only when you start taking them or after you stop taking them, while others affect you every time you take them.
+How long a medication affects you is individual and can therefore vary from person to person.
+The effects of many medications can also become much stronger in combination with even small amounts of alcohol.

 It is your responsibility to determine whether a medication affects your ability to drive safely